Open-Cascade-SAS/OCCT/dox/user_guides/shape_healing/shape_healing.md

 * *CreateOpenShellMode* - If it is equal to true solids are created from open shells, else solids are created from closed shells only, False by default.

 @subsubsection occt_shg_2_3_5 Repairing tool for shells Class *ShapeFix_Shell* allows fixing wrong orientation of faces in a shell.
 It changes the orientation of faces in the shell  so that all faces in the shell have coherent orientations.
 If it is impossible to orient all faces in the shell (like in case of Mebious tape), then a few manifold or non-manifold shells will be created depending on the specified Non-manifold mode.
-The ShapeFix_Face tool is used to correct faces in the shell.
+The *ShapeFix_Face* tool is used to correct faces in the shell.
 This tool has the following control flags:
-* *FixFaceMode * - mode for applying the fixes of  ShapeFix_Face, True by default.
+* *FixFaceMode* - mode for applying the fixes of  *ShapeFix_Face*, *True* by default.
 * *FixOrientationMode*  - mode for applying a fix for the orientation of faces in the shell.

 @subsubsection occt_shg_2_3_6 Repairing tool for faces

-Class ShapeFix_Face allows fixing the problems connected with wires of a face.
+Class *ShapeFix_Face* allows fixing the problems connected with wires of a face.
 It allows controlling the creation of a face (adding wires), and fixing wires by means of tool *ShapeFix_Wire*.
 When a wire is added to a face, it can be reordered and degenerated edges can be fixed.
 This is performed or not depending on the user-defined flags (by default, False).
 The following fixes are available:
   * fixing of wires orientation on the face.
 If the face has no wire, the natural bounds are computed.
 If the face is on a spherical surface and has two or more wires on it describing holes, the natural bounds are added.
 In case of a single wire, it is made to be an outer one.
 If the face has several wires, they are oriented to lay one outside another (if possible).
 If the supporting surface is periodic, 2D curves of internal wires can be shifted on integer number of periods to put them inside the outer wire.
-  * fixing the case when the face on the closed surface is defined by a set of closed wires, and the seam is missing (this is not valid in Open CASCADE Technology).
+  * fixing the case when the face on the closed surface is defined by a set of closed wires, and the seam is missing (this is not valid in OCCT).
 In that case, these wires are connected by means of seam edges into the same wire.

 This tool has the following control flags:
 * *FixWireMode*  - mode for applying fixes of a wire, True by default.
 * *FixOrientationMode*  - mode for orienting a wire to border a limited square, True by default.
 * *FixAddNaturalBoundMode* - mode for adding natural bounds to a face, False by default.
 * *FixMissingSeamMode* – mode to fix a missing seam, True by default.
 If True, tries to insert a seam.
-* *FixSmallAreaWireMode * - mode to fix a small-area wire, False by default.
+* *FixSmallAreaWireMode* - mode to fix a small-area wire, False by default.
 If True, drops wires bounding small areas.

 ~~~~~